6 Simple Ways To Calm Your Highly Sensitive Nervous System

 Imagine feeling overwhelmed or even in pain from everyday sensations that others barely notice?!

-It’s like having a super-keen radar for everything around you — from bright lights and loud sounds to certain textures or tastes that can send your nerves into overdrive.
+From bright lights and loud sounds to certain textures or tastes - sensations can send your nerves into overdrive.

 Sensory sensitivities can affect anyone.
-But they’re often stronger in autistic people, ADHDers or people with SPD.
+But they’re often stronger in autistic people, ADHDers or people with sensory processing differences.

-If you deal with anxiety, PTSD, or mood issues you can be extra sensitive to the world around you too.
+If you have anxiety, depression, PTSD, or bipolar you may be extra sensitive to the world around you too.

 It’s like having a set of volume knobs for each sense, and sometimes, they’re turned up way too high for comfort.